mostr/graphql-auth/README.md

-## Authentication and authorization in GraphQL
+## Authentication and authorization in GraphQL-based apps

 One approach to authenticate and authorize actions in GraphQL-based servers built using GraphQL reference implementation.

+___GraphQL itself is authentication/authorization-agnostic, you can use anything you want to do this auth-part of your app.
+This repo just demonstrates how to work with already authenticated users on GraphQL-level operations___

 As for the use case this is simple todo list, nothing fancy.